top of page

 Curist Mind inspires Spirit activism to support personal well-being and create social change.

-Wellness amounts to preventative mental health.
-A full alignment of our energetic being (the external layer of our physical boundaries) that connects with every aspect of our surroundings, together with our spiritual self (the energy that connects us to our inner core and allows us to contemplate cosmic consciousness) relies on practices to recenter us within the energetic fabric of our world.
-Flow-state activities (that vary per person) and spaces that naturally induce mental flow-states (sounds of ocean waves crashing on the shore) help us reach a state of alignment.
-Energy alignment is more accessible and palpable in natural environments because of the energetic ground of nature that stems from the interconnected aspect of energy in motion (the metaphysical ground of all existence in our universe).
 This holistic perspective of Curist Mind that focuses on a nature-centrist relationship to provide us a charging post for our personal well-being is in-line with sustainable living practices that focus on the intricate web of life.
-A focus on personal wellness that utilizes the energy from nature as a source of well-being is inherently conservationist, to preserve what amounts to sacred spaces.
+More importantly, an integrative, holistic perspective of the world, and our role in it, provides an ethical compass to make decisions at all levels of community - from families to governments - that intrinsically honor the natural and energetic ground of reality.
+These relationships that exist at every level of development (from the subatomic to the cosmic) influence how we live in the world, and by extension explains how we can influence relationships in our world no matter how small our actions.
+All systems are built upon smaller interactive systems.
+As individuals working within a community, we can accomplish so much when we begin to integrate all that we have come to learn about our world with a worldview that values a variety of creative drives, within a sustainable framework that honors nature as our energetic foundation.
+A focus on personal wellness that utilizes the energy from nature as a source of well-being is inherently conservationist, to preserve in our world what amounts to sacred spaces.
 Our brains are wired to respond to natural environments.
-But at an even deeper level, natural spaces produce energetic relationships with various aspects of our being, that generate mostly resonant coupling at our core (mimicking the resonate nature of the real at the meta-ontological level).
-On a physiological level we sync-up with our environment at the outer boundaries of our energetic self, and feel energized when it is regenerative (we feel drained or frazzled in a chaotic environment as with noise pollution or during a storm).
-Internally we generate a spiritual connection in nature, especially in areas that carry sacred energy in the surrounding environment itself, and this of course varies for each person depending on cultural factors.
-Still, we can all regulate our breathing and enter a mindful state while letting the sights and sounds of peaceful nature sink in.
+Our bodies need exposure to the sun and trees for our physical well-being.
+But at an even deeper level, natural spaces produce energetic relationships with various aspects of our being, that generate mostly resonant coupling at our core (mimicking the resonate nature of the real at the meta-ontological level), such as when we are immersed in water.
+We can feel this energetic level expand when we feel open and receptive, and contract when we feel exposed and vulnerable.
+On a physiological level we sync-up with our environment at the outer boundaries of our energetic self, and feel energized when it is regenerative.
+The opposite is also true.
+We feel drained or frazzled in a chaotic environment as when exposed to noise pollution or experienced during a storm).
+Internally, we generate a spiritual connection in nature, especially in areas that carry sacred energy in the surrounding environment itself, and this of course varies for each person depending on cultural factors, but overall, nature induces a spiritual stance to the world when we recognize we are made up of stardust (iron flows in our blood as remnants of exploded supernovas).
+We resonate with water because of our body's composition.
+We transcend nature through our intellect and innovation.
+Still, we can all regulate our breathing and enter a mindful state while letting the sights and sounds of nature sink in and take us far beyond the attentive mind.

 A holistic view of our world incorporates environmental and social justice as an inherent goal to ensure a just future for younger generations to thrive.

-Creating a healthy relationship with our environment, within green spaces and more natural landscapes available to us, allows us to build healthy personal relationships (first with our own body and internal development of self), secondly with our loved ones, and then through our community building, all of which in turn generates a healthy society, the local reverberates, or radiates out to create national stability.
+Creating a healthy relationship with our environment, within green spaces and more natural landscapes available to us, allows us to build healthy personal relationships (first with our own body and internal development of self), secondly with our loved ones, and then through our community building, all of which in turn generates a healthy society, the local reverberates, or radiates out to create national well-being with healthy physical markers.
+The most profound developments in science point to the benefits of incremental, organic changes to create dynamical systemic change.
+We can create synergistic growth by establishing thriving local communities through wellness and sustainable living.
+A focus on personal growth by harnessing the metaphysics of healing can lead to profound and effective change for an individual, and reverberate out to effect larger social systems.
 This requires that we think about boundaries.
 Healthy relationships require a flexible boundary, recognizing the porous nature of any relationship and how energy flows between each.
 Systems are sensitive to their environment, but must balance between coordination with the external world and maintaining internal integrity.
 This can be understood within the framework of a resonate theory of nature.
 The philosophical framework of curist mind aims to highlight this aspect of how we live, how everything in the universe manifests this relational structuring and restructuring.
 To the extent to which we can harness that and tune-in to the metaphysical ground of becoming, we are able to impact the space around us in a synergistic way.
 Intentional living produces stronger ripple effects in our communities.

-The practical goal of Curist Mind aims to harness our personal wellness to then give back to our community and, from the ground up, create thriving, empowering spaces that impact the larger national and international systems; this is the teleos of cosmic consciousness within a social framework.
+The practical goal of Curist Mind aims to harness our personal wellness to then give back to our community and, from the ground up, create thriving, empowering spaces that impact the larger national and international systems.
+This is the teleos of cosmic consciousness within a social framework.

 As with all aspects of life, where there are Spirit-driven processes at play, meaning a teleos specific system (one that has an interest in its self-preservation) we find value-making systems.
 I like to consider Spirit as eros imbued energy.
 One definition of eros reads: the sum of life-preserving instincts that are manifested as impulses to gratify basic needs, as sublimated impulses, and as impulses to protect and preserve the body and mind.
 Organic life exists at this level.
 In fact, a whole range and assortment of spirit-driven relationships create value in our world, leading up to what we experience as love.
 There are many Greek names for love (philo, eros, agape, etc.) to connote the multi-layers of movement expressed as the human condition.
 But at a basic level, all organisms experience eros.
 There are many dynamical systems that are not imbued with value, or life-preserving instincts, such as a turbulent system in the atmosphere.
 It simply comes into and out of being in relation to its environment.
 At some point, it will reach a state of equilibrium within the system and it will disintegrate into its energetic surrounding (or a strange-attractor may keep it stable until conditions change), but it will not grow in complexity.
 Biological beings are entities that experience complexity, expressed as teleology.